openmv/openmv-ide/README.md

           $ rsync -avz pi@raspberrypi.local:/opt/vc sysroot/opt
           ```

-4. Update the symlinks in the sysroot copy on the Host PC:
-	This downloads a helper script that will automatically fix all
-	absolute symlink paths in the copied sysroot to be relative symlinks:
+4. Update the symlinks in the sysroot copy on the Host PC.
+This downloads a helper script that will automatically fix all absolute symlink paths in the copied sysroot to be relative symlinks:
      ```
      $ cd ~/raspi
      $ wget https://raw.githubusercontent.com/riscv/riscv-poky/master/scripts/sysroot-relativelinks.py